directus-labs/guest-authoring/implement-directus-auth-in-nextjs-14/index.md

   }
 };
 ```

-The `getPosts` function makes a request to Directus using the `directus.request()` method, specifying to read items from the "posts" collection.
-Within the request, it specifies the fields to retrieve for each post.
-The asterisk signifies all fields under its associated field.

 In the `app` directory, create a `blog` subdirectory.
 Inside `blog` create `page.jsx` and add the following to render the retrieved data: